NoahCardoza/graphql-query-constructor/README.md

 ### Example

-A more detailed example can be found inside the [example folder](example).
+A more detailed examples can be found inside the [examples folder](examples).